xmos/lib_i2s/lib_i2s/doc/rst/i2s.rst

 The |I2S| wires need to be connected to the xCORE device as shown in :ref:`i2s_master_xcore_connect` and :ref:`i2s_slave_xcore_connect`.
-The signals can be connected to any one bit ports on the device provide they do not overlap any other used ports and are all on the same tile.
+The signals can be connected to any one bit ports on the device provided that they do not overlap any other used ports and are all on the same tile.
+In addition, four bit ports may also be used to connect to up to four signals of input or output with the same constraints as above.

 .. _i2s_master_xcore_connect: